Loading...

 Multi-Jurisdiction

 EU data stays in EU backends.
 US data stays in US backends.
-Both protected by the same threshold.
-Satisfy GDPR, CCPA, and data residency requirements with one storage layer.
+Satisfy GDPR, CCPA, and data residency with one storage layer.

 Data Residency